How to Choose the Right GPS Tracker for You -

 • Get the locations of a single car—or an entire fleet of vehicles.
 Find out in seconds where a car or truck is right now, where it's been and where it's headed.

 • Use custom-made GPS tracking solutions to monitor valuable assets in order to cut retail loss.
-By tracking assets such as jewelry, pharmaceuticals, and large cargo, you're able to apprehend suspects and bring them to justice much more efficiently and effectively.
+By tracking assets such as jewellery, pharmaceuticals, and large cargo, you're able to apprehend suspects and bring them to justice efficiently and effectively.

 How to Choose the Tracker That's Right for You

-Portable, battery powered trackers like our Spark Nano 7 Micro GPS tracking device can be easily moved among multiple locations.
+Portable, battery powered trackers like our Spark Nano 7 Micro GPS tracking device can be easily moved between multiple locations.
 They're so compact you can use them almost anywhere.
-Drop one in your preschooler's backpack on Monday, carry one with you on a Tuesday hike, place one in your teen's car on Wednesday.
-Optional magnetic mount cases are also available; they allow you to mount a portable tracker under a vehicle when you don't want the driver to know it's there.
+Drop one in your preschooler's backpack on Monday, carry it with you on a Tuesday hike, and place it in your teen's car on Wednesday!
+Optional magnetic mount cases are also available; they allow you to attach a portable tracker under a vehicle when you don't want the driver to know it's there.

 For extended battery-powered tracking, consider a device like the Eon GPS Tracker.
 The Eon functions similarly to the Nano, with easy portability between tracking subjects—except the Eon is uniquely suited for long-term asset and vehicle tracking.
 With built-in magnetic mounts and an astounding 100-day battery, the Eon was designed to track large assets such as construction equipment and machinery in addition to everyday vehicle monitoring.

 If you know you only need to monitor one car, a hardwired vehicle tracking system is your best choice.
-A hardwired GPS trackers like our Livewire Dash Vehicle Tracker get their power from your car's electrical system, so there are no batteries to charge.
-They require a quick, relatively simple installation and, they're completely invisible inside your car; the driver will only know it's there if you choose to tell him.
+A hardwired GPS tracker, like our Livewire Dash Vehicle Tracker gets its power from your car's electrical system, so there are no batteries to charge.
+They require a quick, relatively simple installation and they're completely invisible inside your car; the driver will only know it's there if you choose to tell him.

 If you're comfortable with simple automotive electrical work, you should be able to install a hardwired GPS tracker yourself.
 If not, your local car stereo shop or mechanic can usually do the job in less than a half-hour.